Suggestion: Watch the 20 minutes video tutorial before reading this article

 Further, even if such a review has taken place – it still doesn’t change the fact that a third-party “CE Certificate” is not a replacement for a DoC, lab test report, and technical file.

 In addition to the DoC, the importer is also required to set up a technical file.
 This document regards the technical aspects of a product, combined with testing and quality control procedures and documents.
 Below follows an overview of the information the technical file shall at a minimum include:

 - Concept designs, drawings, wiring and circuit diagrams, component schemes, sub-assemblies, part lists, etc.,

 - List of standards applied in full or in part

-- Testing (in house or made by third parties) and Quality control procedures
+- Testing (in-house or made by third parties) and quality control procedures

 - Test reports and quality control records

-- Marking and labelling copies
+- Marking and labeling copies

 Thus, the importer is legally required to obtain copies of the technical file from the Chinese manufacturer.
 But, as the technical file contains detailed product information such as circuit diagrams, virtually no suppliers are willing to hand it over prior to the buyer placing an order.

 As such, the only workable way to create a technical file is for you to create it entirely on your own.
 This is not an issue when concerning custom-designed products, but technical files for private label products require a certain degree of reverse engineering.